JerzyPryga/CREDO-CW_EAS_capability_of_detection/README.md

 \\wzór

 - Q(n,k,P) - probability of k signals in system of n detectors.
-- r - distance to the center of the shower.
+- r - distance to the center of the shower [m].
-- j(E) - cascades frequancy function.
+- j(E) - cascades frequancy function [1/s m^2].
-- E - energy of the showers.
+- E - energy of primary particle [TeV].
-- T - time of measurement.
+- T - time of measurement [s].
-- \Omega - spherical angle.
+- \Omega - spherical angle [steradians].

 # Comparison with simpler method

 To check if the performed analysis was done right another approach to the problem was tested.
-As muons have been studied for many years, an approximate function for muons density on the ground level can be found in the literature.
-It depends on energy of primary particle and distance from the center of the shower just like it is desired in this work.
-In this analysis it was only modified by the scale factor of primary particle zenith angle.
+As muons have been studied for many years, an approximate function for its density on the ground level can be found in the literature.
+It depends on total number of produced muons which is a function of the energy of primary particle and distance from the center of the shower.
+So the parameters taht charecterise the showers are the same as in analysis described earlier.
+In this work it was only modified by the scale factor of primary particle zenith angle.
 Thus, used formula is as follows:

 //wzór

+- r - distance to the center of the shower [m].
+- F(\theta) - This factor scales the density as zenith angle of primary particle approach direction changes (as described in formula []).
+- N_part - Total umber of produced muons as a function of primary particle energy.
+- E - energy of primary particle [TeV].

+Further steps in the analysis are the same as previously described.
 This comparison should help to judge if analysis described earlier, which is more general and gives more information about the behaviour of the system, is reasonable and does not consist any unrealistic assumptions.

 # Current results

+Here are presented results of above analysis calculated for exemplary system.
+Properties of the system are listed below:
+- 4 devices (Cosmic Watches).
+-

 # Plans for the future